Maritime transport: Traffic and safety rules

 D. Passenger ship safety and ship inspection

-The common rules and standards for ship inspection and survey organisations and for the relevant activities of maritime administrations (classification societies) were laid down in Directive 94/57/EC of 22 November 1994.
-Safety on ships providing scheduled services between two EU ports is regulated by Directive 2009/45/EC of 6 May 2009, which consolidated and recast the safety rules and standards for passenger ships established by Directive 98/18/EC.
-Directive 98/41/EC of 18 June 1998 on the registration of persons sailing on board passenger ships made it possible for passenger numbers to be monitored and for rescue operations to be mounted more efficiently in the event of an accident.
-The rules on minimum qualifications for seafarers were updated in 2019 on the basis of a Commission proposal.
-Following adoption by Parliament and the Council, Directive (EU) 2019/1159 was published in the Official Journal on 12 July 2019.
+The common rules and standards for ship inspection and survey organisations and for the relevant activities of maritime administrations (classification societies) were laid down in Directive 94/57/EC, which was adopted in 1994.
+Safety on ships providing scheduled services between two EU ports is regulated by the directive on safety rules and standards for passenger ships (Directive 2009/45/EC), which consolidated and recast the safety rules and standards for passenger ships established by an earlier directive.
+The directive on the registration of persons sailing on board passenger ships operating to or from ports of the Member States of the Community, adopted in 1998, made it possible for passenger numbers to be monitored and for rescue operations to be mounted more efficiently in the event of an accident.
+The rules on minimum qualifications for seafarers were updated in 2019 with the adoption of Directive (EU) 2019/1159.

-Directive (EU) 2016/1629 of 14 September 2016 laying down technical requirements for inland waterway vessels, amending Directive 2009/100/EC and repealing Directive 2006/87/EC, sets out the rules for inland navigation.
+The directive laying down technical requirements for inland waterway vessels (Directive (EU) 2016/1629 of 14 September 2016), which amended and repealed previous legislation, sets out the rules for inland navigation.

 E. Digital maritime systems and services